revature-devops-prep-2020/alxl-challenge3/Readme.md

     ...
 }
 ```
-That URL should be used for the images mentioned in your Kubernetes resources (see [Configure Target Repo](#configure-target-repo))
+That URL should be used for the images in your Kubernetes resources (see [Configure Target Repo](#configure-target-repo)).

 ### Create AKS Cluster
 As with the ACR, there are [many optional arguments](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_create) for creating an AKS cluster.
 For this project I went with the following: